-Ruling with an iron fist could make your child pack on poundsMarch 19th, 2014 in Health /
+Ruling with an iron fist could make your child pack on poundsMarch 19, 2014 in Medicine & Health / Health

 If you're rigid with rules and skimpy on affection and dialogue with your kids, they have a greater chance of being obese, according to research presented at the American Heart Association's Epidemiology & Prevention/Nutrition, Physical Activity & Metabolism Scientific Sessions 2014.